AvtsVivek/LearnCpp/src/tasks/404880-ZoomingInOnWeakOrderingEx2/ReadMe.md

 # Auto

 ## Notes
 1. Here we have a class that does case insensitive string comparision.
+Two strings are considered equal if they are same irrespective of their case, so `Hello` and `HELLO` are equivlant.

 2. Try with the following as well.